-When deciding , travelers may want to research the many attractions in Olympia, as they are sure to make a history buff out of even the most disinterested guests.
+When deciding where to go in Greece, travelers may want to research the many attractions in Olympia, as they are sure to make a history buff out of even the most disinterested guests.
 While the modern city is full of souvenir shops and various restaurants, the location is a breathtaking window into the lives of the ancient Greeks .

 As it’s name might reveal, Olympia is perhaps best known for being the site of the original Olympic games.
 While it is impossible to relive this famous moment in history, travelers can do the next best thing: visit the archaeological sites in Olympia.
 During ancient times, the strongest men and boys from warring city-states would meet every four years to compete in the sporting events, which began in 776 BC.
 The annual winners brought pride back to their city-states, and were often treated like modern celebrities.
 Legend says that the games were first initiated by Hercules, who ran the entire stadium without having to take a single breath.
 However, visitors are advised to do a little less running and a lot more admiring, as this ancient area has a great deal to offer besides the original Olympic stadium.